visit-dav/visit/src/doc/dev_manual/test_suite.rst

 Fuzzy Matching Thresholds
 """""""""""""""""""""""""
-There are some command line arguments to run tests that control *fuzzy* matching.
+There are some command-line arguments to run tests that control *fuzzy* matching.
 When computed results match bit-for-bit with the baseline, a **PASS** is reported and it is colored green in the HTML reports.
 When a computed result fails the bit-for-bit match but passes the fuzzy match, a **PASS** is reported on the terminal and it is colored yellow in the HTML reports.